Insights & Resources

 Ontario law requires four types of auto insurance coverage, but the $200,000 liability minimum is widely considered dangerously inadequate.
 Here is what every driver needs to understand about mandatory coverage, smart optional add-ons, and the major SABS changes arriving in July 2026.

-Driving an Older Car?
-Here's How to Reduce Your Auto Insurance Costs in Ontario
+How to Reduce Auto Insurance Costs on an Older Car in Ontario

 The average car on Canadian roads is over 10 years old.
 If your vehicle has depreciated past a certain point, you may be paying more for physical damage coverage than your car is worth.
 Here's how to right-size your auto insurance and keep more money in your pocket.